betaflight/betaflight.com/docs/wiki/guides/current/Failsafe.md

 In Drop mode, the `failsafe_delay`, or guard time, should be long enough that a brief Rx loss will be tolerated without leading to a disarm.
 Shorter guard times will stop the motors more quickly when signal is lost.
 In practice the minimum safe guard time is 200ms.
 Any shorter and you are vulnerable to false failsafes from brief signal loss.

-The `failsafe_recovery_delay` is how long the signal must be 'good' for before you're allowed to re-arm after being disarmed by the Drop.
-By default this is 1.5 seconds in 4.5, but is 1.0s in 4.4.
-For many setups this time can be a lot shorter.
-However, some radio links can be erratic when they recover, so don't make it too short without first checking that the quad doesn't go bezerk when the signal recovers.
+The `failsafe_recovery_delay` is how long the signal must be 'good' for before you're allowed to re-arm after being disarmed by the Drop procedure.
+By default this is 0.5 seconds in 4.5, 0.1 seconds in 4.5 if built with the `RACE_PRO` option, and is 1.0s in 4.4.
+The reason is that some radio links can be erratic when they recover, so don't make the duration too short without first checking that the quad doesn't go bezerk when the signal recovers.
+Remember that to recover from Stage 2, the pilot must toggle disarm - re-arm.
+The OSD message `NOT_DISARMED` will be shown (`BAD_RX` before 4.5) if the arm switch is in the armed position and signal has recovered.
+If you see this, you can re-arm by disarming, then re-arming.

 ### Landing mode